 If you’re in the UK, the TalkTalk launched CallSafe feature allows you to screen calls before receiving them by dialing 1472.
 The CallSafe unsolicited call blocking service was launched just this January 17, 2018, and offers a free service.
 It has three features:

 - Approved: which cover numbers you have dialed out at least twice within the last 35 days.

 - The Blocked feature is for numbers that you’ve decided not to receive calls, they have been blacklisted.
-The same feature also contains numbers in CallSafe database of unwanted numbers.
+The same feature also contains numbers in the CallSafe database of unwanted numbers.

-For unsolicited callers then usually end the call because they know you would screen the call-out at the end.
+For unsolicited callers, then usually end the call because they know you would screen the call-out at the end.

 Number blocking option

 You can opt for using your landline service provider if they have call blocking functions, and then request to activate blocking for specific numbers when necessary.
-Some of them offer free or paid service of about $2-$5 monthly subscriptions.
+Some of them offer free or paid services of about $2-$5 monthly subscriptions.
 To activate that, you can press 3 on the landline or wait for the tone and dial *60.
-After dialing wait for confirmation if the service has now been activated or not.
+After dialing, wait for confirmation if the service has now been activated or not.

 To block a number, add the area code and phone number, and next, press the # button to activate.
 You can end the calls once through.
 When unsolicited calls come in they will receive a message of uncompleted calls without the recipient’s ringing.